Blaz3M1nMan/tech-challenge/README.md

 1)	Install on your Linux machine Docker version 20.10.24, build 297e128.

-2)	Clone the Git repository to your working directory.
+2)	Clone the Git repository to your working directory and unzip the te_api_display.zip file.

 3)	Add your email address and ThousandEyes authToken to the config.py file located in the directory te_api_display/te_api_app/:
 ```